jakesorce/clubhouse_ruby/README.md

 reasonable person might fairly assume this to be the true rationale behind the philosophy.
 They'd be right.

+## Name Change to *Shortcut*

+*Clubhouse* has changed its name to *Shortcut* and has changed API URLs.
+This gem is using the new URL, but has not otherwise updated the name.

 ## Installation

 Add this line to your application's Gemfile: